Mstyslav Chernov: 2000 Meters to Andriivka

 Chernov re-teamed with Associated Press and Frontline for 2000 Meters to Andriivka focusing on a Ukrainian counteroffensive as they recapture Russian-occupied Andriivka.
-It will have its world premiere at the 2025 Sundance Film Festival on 23 January 2025.
+Filming began in September 2023 and focused on soldiers of the 3rd Assault Brigade fighting near Bakhmut.
+The project reunited Chernov with photographer Oleksandr Babenko, editor Michelle Mizner, and producer Rainey Aronson-Rath.
+The film's score was composed by Grammy Award winner Sam Slater, known for his work on "Chernobyl" and "Joker".
+It had its world premiere at the 2025 Sundance Film Festival on 23 January 2025.
 Film won Directing Award: World Cinema Documentary.

-The film was included in the program of the Cannes Film Festival.
-The film was included in the "Horizons" program of the 59th Karlovy Vary International Film Festival.
-The film won at the DocAviv International Documentary Film Festival in Israel, won the audience award at Millennium Docs Against Gravity in Poland, was presented at the Transilvania International Film Festival (TIFF.24) in Romania, Mykolaychuk OPEN (Ukraine) and Sheffield Docs (United Kingdom).
-It will have special screening at the 20th Rome Film Festival in October 2025.
+The film was also selected to the 2025 Cannes Film Festival.
+"2000 Meters to Andriivka" was shown at the IDFA (Netherlands), won the audience award at Millennium Docs Against Gravity in Poland, was presented at the Sheffield DocFest and the International Documentary Film Festival Amsterdam.
+At the gala closing of the 10th Ukraina!
+Festiwal Filmowy in Warsaw, the film received the Audience Choice Award in the documentary category.
+The Ukrainian Film Week in Prague opened with the screening of the documentary 2000 Meters to Andriyivka.
+It was included in the "Horizons" program of the 59th Karlovy Vary International Film Festival.
+It won at the DocAviv International Documentary Film Festival.
+It also won the audience award at Millennium Docs Against Gravity, at the Transilvania International Film Festival (TIFF.24), at the Mykolaychuk OPEN.
+It also had a special screening at the 20th Rome Film Festival in October 2025.